ember-template-lint/ember-template-lint/docs/rule/no-arguments-for-html-elements.md

 This is creepy and untracable (for end-users).
 Using this linting rule we can guess (is it component or not) and emit error if argument assigned to lowercased element without same block name and without dots in notation.

-This rule also emit error if we trying to specify "path-like" string as attribute argument.
+This rule will also emit an error for these other conditions:

+- trying to specify "path-like" string as attribute argument
+- trying to use an HTML element with block params

 ### Examples